DrYenyen/PPPwn-Tinker-GUI/README.md

 6. The Rust version will receive further improvements when possible.
 7. See [Troubleshooting for help](https://github.com/DrYenyen/PPPwn-Troubleshooting)

-# PPPwn-Tinker MacOS Python Instructions
+## Running the jailbreak with Python Instructions
 1. Python has been excluded from the GUI while on MacOS to keep it simple to run and the python version does not provide benefits justify the setup.

-# Quick Troubleshooting
+# Troubleshooting
+*  For more detailed steps visit the [Troubleshooting page](https://github.com/DrYenyen/PPPwn-Troubleshooting)
 0. If you get the PPPwned message but no goldhen reformat your usb drive or try another one.
 1. If the script gets stuck at [*] Waiting for interface to be ready... restart the exploit process
 2. If the script gets stuck at [+] Pinning to CPU XX...done restart the exploit process